raspberrypilearning/microbit-meteorologist/worksheet.md

 		data_list = data.rstrip().split(' ')
 	```

-1.  data<sub>list</sub> should now contain the data sent from the micro:bit.
-It should contain `True` / `False` data-types for whether button A or button B have been pushed.
-You can now change the value of `icon` depending if the buttons are pushed.
+1. The `data_list` should now contain the data sent from the micro:bit.
+It should contain `True` and `False` data types, depending on whether button A or button B has been pushed.
+You can now change the value of `icon` if the buttons are pushed.

 	```python
 	while True: